-The meaning of turquoise comes from 'turquois' which means 'Turkish stone'.
-This is the name given to this mineral by the French in the 17th century.
-They believed it originated from Turkey when in fact it had only passed through there on its way to Europe.
+It was believed turquoise originated in Turkey when in fact it had only passed through there on its way to Europe.
 The turquoise would have been mined in the north east of Persia which is modern day Iran.

-The most famous artefact featuring turquoise is the funerary mask of King Tutankhamun.
-This priceless work of art also features lapis lazuli, quartz, carnelian, feldspar, other gemstones and coloured glass.
+The most famous artefact is the funerary mask of King Tutankhamun.
+This priceless work of art features turquoise, lapis lazuli, white quartz, carnelian, feldspar, other gemstones and coloured glass.

-The Ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia.
-Published around 77 AD, he referred to the stone as callais or callaina.
+The ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia.
+Published around 77 AD he referred to it as "callais" or "callaina".

 In the bible turquoise is said to have been the first stone in the second row of the high priest breastplate.
 This religious garment was worn over the top of a type of tunic.

-Turquoise is known to have been mined as early as 1000 AD by the Anasazi natives of the south western United States.
-The stone was also widely used by the Incas, Aztecs and Maya.
+Turquoise is known to have been mined as early as 1000 AD by the Anasazi natives in the south western United States.
+It was also widely used by the Incas, Aztecs and Maya.

 Turquoise has long been revered by Native American Indians including the Navajo, Apache, Zuni and Pueblo tribes.
 By far the most important gemstone used in traditional jewellery, many would argue turquoise is fundamental to American Indian culture.